Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Creating our HOG3D Dataset

-Now that we have our algorithms set up, all we need to do is process each video, apply our dimensionality reduction algorithm, and combine these new datasets together.
+Now that we have our algorithms set up, we just need to process each video, apply our dimensionality reduction algorithm, and combine these new datasets.

 <Details markdown="block">
 <summary>Click here to view the code</summary>